 Beneath each subheading, add a bullet of research to back up each important point in that section.
 Reputable research could be in the form of a data point, an industry study, an expert quote, etc. (not Wikipedia or other blog posts, unless they happen to be exceptionally great).
 Check out this handy roundup of what constitutes good research sources and how to find them.

 Also, be sure to paste the links to sources you’re referencing as a reminder to properly cite them (or include source links) when drafting your post.

 Once your blog outline is complete, put it away while you have a cup of coffee or walk your dog.
 Come back with fresh eyes.
 Now revisit your outline’s structure to make sure it’s logical and there’s a smooth flow for readers.

 Look for bullet points that aren’t relevant and can be cut or a bullet critical to your argument and needs to be expanded to sub-bullets in order to explain.
 Each subhead group should map back to/support your main heading (i.e. H1/working title).
 If not, you need to rework.

 Don’t be afraid to reorder, expand, or delete sections altogether.
 This is your chance to fix any major structural issues before diving into the writing phase when major revisions like these will cost you serious time

 Now that you’ve got a solid outline, it’s time to write!
 The drafting of your post should go much more quickly and smoothly because you’ve already accomplished much of the research, thinking, and planning upfront.
-Try using our AI-powered copywriting tools to make the process even faster.
-Our tools help you generate creative ideas for your blog’s intro, conclusion, and entire paragraphs—within seconds.
-Get started today!
+Get started with our AI writing tools today!